bstarika/LiveProject/README.md

 ### Creating User
 In this story, I was instructed to create an Application User for a Cast Director.
 This user was an admin in my assigned section (Productions).
 I created a new model for the Cast Director that extends from the Application User.
 I didn't add the Cast Director to the ApplicationDbContext as they wanted a TPH, or a Table Per Hierarchy structure where there were multiple classes in one table.
 I then added two int properties to show the number of people that the Cast Director has hired and fired.
 ![alt text](https://github.com/bstarika/LiveProject/blob/main/CastDirectorUser.jpg?raw=true)
+### Seed Method
+To test out the above Cast Director class, I had to create a seed method.
+I created an instance of the Cast Director to seed the database, where it is saved to the database before the page is loaded for testing purposes.
+I wrote the method in the Cast Director class and called the method in the Configuration Seed method.
+As a result, the method seeded one Cast Director into the database.
+I had to also create a user role and assign it to the Cast Director being seeded.
+I then set the properties to my choosing, and ensured to add a password.
 ## Front-End Development:
 ## Agile Methodologies: